 Everything you do either raises or lowers your setpoint weight.
 But the three main factors that elevate your setpoint weight are poor-quality diet, stress, and sleep deprivation.

 The traditional dieting industry is based on the calorie-deficit theory of weight loss.
 That is, if you create a calorie deficit in your body, you’ll lose weight.
-You can create this deficit either by burning calories off through exercise or by consuming fewer calories than your body needs.
-And, this theory goes, it doesn’t matter what types of foods you consume as long as you maintain a calorie deficit.
+You can create this deficit either by burning calories off through physical activity or by consuming fewer calories than your body needs.
+According to the calorie-deficit theory of weight loss, the type of foods you consume doesn’t matter as long as you maintain a calorie deficit.

 Sadly, this is not the case.
 Research shows calories vary widely in their effect on the body.
 The effect calories have on your body depends upon the food from which they come.
 In other words, it is the quality — not the quantity — of calories that affects your health and your weight.